groboclown/webriffs/client/developing.md

 SQL files.
 That means **all existing data will be wiped clean.**  It will also run the test data PHP script to generate a bit of initial sample data to play with.

+### Official Release

+    build.py all

+This will clean out the `build/exports` directory, and create the official distribution files.
+The admin page will be active, and there shouldn't be a `site.conf.php` or other configuration file present.